 "I've played five-a-side football against men fairly regularly in the last couple of years too and I'm much less able to compete physically than I was.
 I was never strong before, but I have even less upper body strength now," Natalie wrote in one of our email exchanges.
 "I've only ever really done strength work on the lower half, and for the last couple of years that's mainly focused on trying to lose less [muscle], rather than gain any (apart from stupid amounts of squats and lunges in a vain search for any kind of bum)."

-Hormones don't change everything, of course – something opponents of trans-inclusive policies frequently bring up – and at 6'1", Natalie is taller than the average woman.
-Then again, so are many cis female basketball players, and no one questions their participation.
-Not to mention that height isn't a universal advantage: Lionel Messi is 5'7", and in some sports like gymnastics it can even be a detriment.
+Hormones don't change everything, of course—something opponents of trans-inclusive policies frequently bring up—and at 6'1", Natalie is taller than the average woman.
+Then again, so are many cis women's basketball players, and no one questions their participation.
+Not to mention that height isn't a universal advantage; in soccer, the best men's player in the world, Lionel Messi, is 5'7", and in some sports like gymnastics it can even be a detriment.
 Athletes, like all humans, differ from one another in hundreds of ways, not just in terms of physical traits but also things like access to necessary training resources; some of these confer competitive advantages, but few are policed in the name of a "level playing field" the same way hormones have been, particularly in female athletes.

 And while Natalie took up running several months into her transition to improve her fitness, she couldn't outrun all the effects of HRT.
 She reports being able to finish a 5K in 21:35 with no serious training before starting hormones, but hasn't beaten 22:05 since, despite the fact that she now regularly trains for and competes in half-marathons.
 And that has significantly affected her game on the pitch.